AhmedNader42/Database-Internals/Part I - Storage Engines/Chapter00-Intro.md

 # Introduction

 The primary job of a DBMS is reliably storing data and making it available for users.
-Databases are primary sources of data, helping us share with with different parts of our applications.
+Databases are primary sources of data, helping us share with different parts of our applications.
 Instead of finding a way to store and retrieve information and inventing new ways to organize data every time we create a new app.
 This way we can concentrate on application logic instead of infrastructure.

 ### Database Modules